 - An opportunity for your group to write an article about your community’s means of addressing homelessness, or another topic related to homelessness of your group’s choosing; which would be published in a future edition of Street Sense.

-Teaching Hope carries a $50 registration fee; with an additional fee of $10 per student participant (teachers and chaperones are free).
+The seminar carries a $50 registration fee; with an additional fee of $10 per student participant (teachers and chaperones are free).
 No deposit necessary to schedule an event.
 Events may last up to 2 1/2 hours depending on your group’s desired schedule.
 Events must be held during Street Sense business hours; Monday through Friday, 9:00 AM to 5:00 PM.
 Please schedule your event at least two weeks prior to your desired date; days and times subject to availability.